SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 Chemical disclosures

-- The Typhur Dome 2 Air Fryer basket contain aluminum and the handle contains carbon black.
+- Chemical Disclosure Information: Air Fryer basket contains aluminum and the handle contains carbon black.

 - Prop 65 warning- The packaging materials in this box may contain chemicals like Bisphenol S (BPS).
 The warning is related to the packaging materials only and does not affect the safety of cooking food in the air fryer.